ManINeedToSleep/PhishingSimulationTool/README.md

 ### Current Features

 1. **Realistic Phishing Scenarios**
-   - A variety of phishing examples, including emails, messages, and links.
    - Users engage with each scenario to classify it as phishing or legitimate.
-   - Scenarios are randomized to provide a unique experience each time.
+   - **Gmail-Style Email Component**: Realistic email templates styled to mimic Gmail's design, including sender details, email bodies, and actionable links.

 2. **Feedback System**
    - Immediate feedback is provided based on user responses (e.g., "Phishing" or "Not Phishing").
-   - Each feedback response includes explanations, helping users learn from their decisions.
+   - Each feedback response includes detailed explanations, formatted with HTML for clarity, helping users learn from their decisions.

-3. **Progress Tracking**
-   - Tracks user attempts, success rates, and progress over time.
-   - Progress data is stored in `localStorage`, allowing users to retain their progress across sessions.

-4. **Dynamic Dashboard with D3.js Visualizations**
+3. **Dynamic Dashboard with D3.js Visualizations**
-   - Displays real-time analytics and statistics on user progress.
-   - Includes charts for various metrics (e.g., phishing reports, device engagement) created with D3.js for visual insights.
+   - Includes charts for various metrics (e.g., phishing detection success rate, user engagement by device) created with D3.js for visual insights.
+   - **Newly Added Metrics**:
+     - **Phishing Detection Success Rate**
+     - **Top Missed Scenarios**
+     - **User Improvement Over Time**
+     - **Completion Rates**
    - Data is sourced from a local mock database (`DashboardData.js`) for realistic test data.

+4. **Modern Sidebar Design**
+   - Sidebar redesigned with popular CSS patterns, including icons for each navigation link (using `react-icons`) and responsive styling.
+   - Includes new sections: **Analytics**, **Reports**, and **Training**.

 ---